IHTSDO/snomed-owl-toolkit/readme.md

 ### Snomed RF2 to OWL File Conversion
 Convert Snomed RF2 files to an OWL ontology file with functional syntax.

-Using the executable jar give an RF2 snapshot file as an argument.
+Using the executable jar supply a zip file which contains RF2 snapshot files as an argument.
 ```bash
 java -jar snomed-owl-toolkit*executable.jar -rf2-to-owl -rf2-snapshot-archives SnomedCT_InternationalRF2.zip
 ```
 After about a minute the OWL ontology file will be written to `ontology-xxxx.owl` including a timestamp in the name.

 ### Snomed RF2 Classification
-Run the classification process using a Snomed RF2 Snapshot file.
+Run the classification process.

-Using the executable jar give an RF2 snapshot file as an argument.
+Using the executable jar supply a zip file which contains RF2 snapshot files as an argument.
 ```bash
 java -jar snomed-owl-toolkit*executable.jar -classify -rf2-snapshot-archives SnomedCT_InternationalRF2.zip
 ```